wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - **Variant Provider**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

-- **Install-time Provider (Plugin)**: A provider implemented as a plugin that can be queried during wheel installation.
+- **Install-time Provider**: A provider implemented as a plugin that can be queried during wheel installation.

 - **Ahead-of-Time Provider**: A provider that features a static list of supported properties which is then embedded in the wheel metadata.

-- **Ahead-of-Time Provider (Plugin)**: A provider implemented as a plugin that can be queried while building a wheel to provide the metadata for an AoT provider.

-- **Ahead-of-Time Provider Non-Plugin**: A variant provider in the form of fixed list of supported properties encoded in the package metadata, therefore not requiring an external plugin.
+Such a list can either be embedded in `pyproject.toml` or provided by a plugin queried at build time.

 ### Overview